-Ganesha Chaturthi, a ten-day Hindu festival, celebrates the birth of Lord Ganesha, an elephant-headed deity.
+Ganesh Chaturthi, a ten-day Hindu festival, celebrates the arrival of Lord Ganesha (an elephant-headed deity) to earth from Kailash Parvat with his mother Goddess Parvati (Gauri).
 On the fourth day of Hindu Lunisolar calendar month Bhadrapada, it begins.
 In the Gregorian calendar, it typically falls in the months of August or September.

 The festival commences with the installation of Lord Ganesha clay idols privately in homes or publicly in fancy pandals.
 Chanting of Vedic hymns and Hindu texts such as Ganapati Upanishad, prayers and fasting are part of the rituals.